pgeonwoong/pgeonwoong/README.md

-# Hello there!
-I'm a developer studying at SSAFY 10th cohort.
+# Hello!
+I'm a developer studying at SSAFY 10th .

 - I have a interest in data processing with Python and machine learning.
 - I'm also fascinated by entrepreneurship and constantly exploring new ideas.